-Information Intermediaries: How Commercial Bankers Facilitate Inter-Firm Alliances
+Information Intermediaries: How Commercial Bankers Facilitate Strategic Alliances

-We investigate how bankers use private information to help borrowers combine resources in strategic alliances.
-Firms that have borrowed from the same banker are significantly more likely to enter an alliance.
-Even indirect connections through a banker network can facilitate alliances.
-Consistent with bankers overcoming informational frictions, their ability to facilitate alliances decreases with network distance, and is stronger for opaque borrowers.
-Alliances are associated with positive announcement returns and brokering banks are more likely to receive future underwriting mandates.
-We exploit quasi-exogenous variation in firms’ banker networks from interstate bank branching deregulation to show that this relationship is causal.
+We investigate how bankers use information from lending relationships to help borrowers find partners for strategic alliances.
+Firms that have borrowed from the same banker or share an indirect connection through a network of bankers are significantly more likely to enter an alliance.
+Consistent with bankers overcoming informational frictions, their ability to facilitate alliances decreases with banker-network distance, and is stronger for opaque borrowers.
+Firms connected to more potential partners via banker networks enter more alliances.
+These alliances are associated with positive announcement returns and brokering banks are more likely to receive future underwriting mandates.

 Suggested Citation: Suggested Citation